knm100/Qt-GUI-Style-Recoder/README.md

 # Recoder
 Simple bash script to make recording screen by shortcuts easily.
-Only work on wlroots based wayland compositors ,uses wf-recorder as backend. default
+Only work on wlroots based wayland compositors ,uses wf-recorder as backend default.

+default language is chinese, fallback language is english

 Features:
  Area selection,